The Calvert Marine Museum Fossil Club is sharing this excursion with our club members twice

 for internal molds of the gastropod Turritella sp. (more than you

-can carry out); occasional crocodile, ray, Otodus sp., and
+can carry out); occasional crocodile, ray, shark teeth (Otodus

-strenuous hiking and climbing over trees along the water's edge.
+and sometimes rather strenuous hiking and climbing over trees along

-Collecting is mostly by beachcombing along the riverbank; screening
+June).
+Collecting is mostly by beachcombing along the riverbank;

 Hip boots or waders are suggested, especially for the earlier,